-CATARACT SURGERY: PROCESS & RISKS
+CATARACT SURGERY: TYPES, PROCESS & RISKS

 WHAT IS CATARACT??

 A cataract refers to the clouding of the eye’s natural lens which lies behind the iris and the pupil.
-It is the principle cause of blindness in the world and is most common in people of age 40 years and above.
+It is the principal cause of blindness in the world and is most common in people of age 40 years and above.